winf-hsos/webengineering/week09/lesson_02_allow_only_owner/README.md

 }
 ```

 So what does the above rule mean?
 For the node `userprofiles`, we define a rule for all children named `$uid`.
 As you might have guessed, `$uid` is a placeholder for a specific value that the app wants to read or write to.
-It is a placeholder for the `uid` of a specific user at runtime.
+More precisely, it is a placeholder for the `uid` of a specific user at runtime.
 We won't know who the user is until the rule is exectuted.
 That is why a placeholder works like magic.
+We only define one abstract rule to cover all possible users, and we don't have to create rules for each specific user.

 And what about the rule `$uid === auth.uid` we apply here?
 Well, this simply means that we allow read or write only if the placeholder value (which is a specific `uid` when we validate this rule) equals the `uid` of the currently signed in user.
 We can check the currently signed in user with the `auth` object, which Firebase gives us access to in validating database rules.